jmbyun/chatgpt-intelmac/README.md

-﻿# ChatGPT Desktop Wrapper
+﻿# ChatGPT Desktop App for Intel Mac

+> Vive-coded with Codex+GPT5.
+Of course the readme file is also from the GPT5.
+Let's see what it says:

-> For all the stingy devs who can only afford ancient Intel Macs right now — just like myself — here’s your ticket to a snappy ChatGPT desktop app without the hardware FOMO.
+For all the stingy devs who can only afford ancient Intel Macs right now — just like myself — here’s your ticket to a snappy ChatGPT desktop app without the hardware FOMO.

 This repo bundles a minimal Electron shell around [chatgpt.com](https://chatgpt.com/).
 It boots straight into the web experience, keeps your session alive between restarts, grants voice mode the permissions it needs, and ships with a proper app icon so it feels native on macOS.